Lead Generation Glossary: 100 Terms You Ought To Know

 #30 Drip marketing campaigns: They are an automated set of emails that are sent out over a specific period of time.
 The purpose is to engage with leads and push them onto the next stages of the purchase funnel.
 For example, if someone has registered for a product webinar, but haven’t yet pulled the purchase trigger, you may want to send them a case study which will act as a social proof and perhaps elicit a purchase or a sales query.

 #31 Ebook: An ebook is a lead magnet which provides comprehensive information on a specific topic or list of topics.
 It is a useful method to build thought leadership as well as generate and nurture leads.

-#32 Email bounce rate: It refers to the percentage of sent messages or emails that were not delivered to a recipient’s inbox.
+#32 Email bounce rate: It is a small percentage of sent messages or emails.
+These messages were not delivered to a recipient’s inbox ergo bounced.
 A high bounce rate indicates an out-of-date list with invalid or not-in-use email addresses.

-#33 Email marketing: It is component of digital marketing where emails are sent to subscribers, leads and customers to engage with, promote or upsell a company’s products and services.
+#33 Email marketing: It is component of digital marketing.
+Here emails are sent to subscribers, leads and customers to engage with, promote or upsell a company’s products and services.

 #34 Email validation: There exist a range of tools that can be embedded on a landing page to verify if an email address as valid or not.
 They measure the legitimacy of an email address with the help of a combination of algorithms because it is critical in order to collect valid data and create a clean email list to which emails are sent.

 #35 Evaluation stage: The stage of buying cycle wherein leads are aware that your products and services fulfill their criteria, and that they are trying to evaluate why they should choose you over others.